 Cover art (fullsize): Path of Revelation, by taenaron (Tobias Roetsch), modified by Etzoli.
 Normally I like to do my own cover art from scratch, but I was in a rush for the contest.
 Might be replaced down the line if I get time.

-[participant in the NaNoWriMo Royal Road challenge]
+[winner of the NaNoWriMo Royal Road 2018 challenge—Most Favorites]

 - Overall Score